 So how do you use SEMRush and in particular which web properties can we use in order to find a super easy-to-rank for keywords?

-I'm not going to beat around the bush here.
-I'm literally going to give you 15 of my top resources I personally use.
+I’m not going to beat around the bush here.
+I’m literally going to give you 15 of the top resources I personally use.
 Just one or two of these will yield hundreds of keywords which you can take, create content on, and published to your website.

 Even using just one or two of these will yield hundreds of keywords which you can take, create content on and rank for pretty easily.